Search

 12. Bath Box Situated Right above Oval Stack

-13. Hooking up to Floor Box
+13. Hooking up Floor Box

 14. Oval Stack Situated in Interior Wall